A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Background and Motivation

 Given the context of the current research, we also exclude ease of use for similar reasons in the case of satisfaction.
-Therefore, a total of eight attributes (factors) are further conceptualized and operationalized.
+Therefore, a total of eight attributes are further conceptualized and operationalized.
+For the sake of clarity, in the rest of the paper we will refer to an attribute as a factor.